KYVENetwork/docs/docs/protocol_devs/advanced_concepts/interpool_security.md

 each pool has now.
 So instead of splitting up the stake of a validator in each pool a pool is secured with the entire stake, making the cost of attempting a 51% attack way higher.
 Furthermore, rewards can be massively increased due to using the stake in 'parallel'.
-By validating in multiple pools a validator can earn double the rewards if he runs on the twice the amount of pools as their competitors.
+By validating in multiple pools a validator can earn double the rewards if he runs on twice the amount of pools as their competitors.
 But this of course comes also with a catch, running on multiple pools increases the risk of getting slashed in one of those pools.
 Getting slashed in one pool affects the entire stake, so the pools have to be chosen carefully.

 ## The use of Valaccounts